SayenkoDesign/gogo-racing.com/wp-content/plugins/custom-login-page/readme.txt

 In the case your login screen is not changing after saving the settings, go to the debug section of the settings page and choose inline display of the styles.
 That should make your own design available.

+= How do I place the login form to a page? =

+Simply type `[a5-login-form]`, where ever you want the form to appear.
+You can style the login form and it's wrapping container in the short code settings section.

 == Screenshots ==

 1. The options page of the plugin